Variables

 Note

-Variables can be called by typing :: (just like text modules in the frontend), as long as you’re in a supported text field within the backend.
-Zammad will display all variables being available within this context and replace it to the variable as soon as you selected an entry.
+Variables can be called by typing :: (just like text modules in the frontend), as long as you’re in a supported text field in the settings.
+Zammad will display all variables being available within this context and add the variable to your text as soon as you selected an entry.
+You can even search for and use variables for custom object attributes.

 Hint